mlgig/Video_vs_Shimmer_ECML_2023/README.md

 not contain this file it can be copied from other folder as the order of the features remain same.
 The data can be downloaded from the Google Drive [link](https://drive.google.com/drive/folders/1IoX5-GoO9w6PP1juUKnsrl6Ymn-BjiEY?usp=sharing).

-Please [email](mailto:ashish.singh@ucdconnect.ie) if you need access to the original videos.

 ## Comparison of IMUs, Video and Ensemble based approach
 | Data Source                             | Acc MP | Acc Rowing |
 |-----------------------------------------|--------|------------|